Court of Appeal: Current COVID-19 Protocol

 President Stephen Kós

-2. Hearings in the Court of Appeal will again be conducted in the manner predating the COVID-19 pandemic, subject to the following provisions.
+2. Hearings in the Court of Appeal will be conducted in the usual way, subject to the following provisions.

-5. Applications under 3. or 4. must be made at least five working days prior to the hearing.
+9. Notice of intention to participate by AVL (as above) must be given at least five working days prior to the hearing.

 President Stephen Kós